Chapter 7

 • Impact on Credit: Filing for Chapter 7 bankruptcy can lower your credit score.
 However, it provides an opportunity to rebuild credit over time.
 Our team guides you through the process of strengthening your credit following bankruptcy.

-In Los Angeles, the court assigns a bankruptcy trustee to oversee each case and manage the sale of non-exempt assets, if any.
+The court assigns a bankruptcy trustee to oversee each case and manage the sale of non-exempt assets, if any.
 The trustee reviews your paperwork, conducts a meeting of creditors, and evaluates claims.
 For most Chapter 7 filers, the trustee process involves little to no asset liquidation, since many filers qualify for full exemption of their property under current California law.
 However, understanding the trustee’s role and requirements helps you prepare for the process and avoid delays or unnecessary complications.

 Considering Chapter 7 bankruptcy means weighing both short-term and long-term benefits.
 You may see immediate relief from debt payments, but the process is also about restoring financial independence and pursuing future financial goals, like home ownership or education.
 Papian & Adamian offers comprehensive advice tailored to your financial and personal objectives.